 Build cost is determined by two factors: workflow complexity and number of integrations.

 Workflow complexity measures how much logic must be designed before any code is written.
 A workflow with two consistent inputs, one decision, and one output is a straightforward build.
-A workflow with conditional branching, multiple escalation paths, and edge cases requiring separate handling multiplies design time.
-Complex workflows require more prompt iterations, more testing against real inputs, and more time before the output is reliable.
+A workflow with conditional branching, multiple escalation paths, and edge cases requiring separate handling multiplies design time considerably.
+Complex workflows require more prompt iterations, more testing against real inputs from the specific business, and more time before the output is reliable at production volume.

 Number of integrations matters because each connected tool adds setup, permissioning, data mapping, and error handling.
 Connecting a custom agent to a single CRM is a task.
 Connecting it to a CRM, an inbox, a project tracker, and a billing tool is a project with four separate integration dependencies — each of which can break independently after launch.